-Typically, an oval means a start or end point; an arrow (or line) shows a connection, relationship or pathway; a parallelogram indicates some sort of input or output; a rectangle stands for a process; and a diamond represents a decision that needs to be (or has been) made.
+Typically, an oval means a start or end point; an arrow (or line) shows a connection, relationship or pathway; a parallelogram indicates some sort of input or output; a rectangle stands for a process; and a diamond represents a decision-making moment.

-Some free flowchart tools (or tools with decent freemium offers) include LucidChart, Creately, Google Slides, Gliffy, yED, OpenOffice.org Draw, Calligra Flow, and Draw.io.
+Some free flowchart tools (or tools with decent freemium offers) include LucidChart, Creately, Google Drawings, Gliffy, yED, OpenOffice.org Draw, Calligra Flow, and Draw.io.
 However, the free versions of said software might limit the number of diagrams and shapes you can create/use or limit how many users can collaborate.
-Some free flowcharting software options have little to no technical support, little to no cloud storage, have clunky UX, et cetera.
-Other free programs may only include a limited number of days free so it’s important to weigh the pros and cons of free versus paid software.

 Not looking for software for flow charts?
 Check out our other lists of top diagramming tools:

 - You might want to try software that helps you build a wireframe model instead.

 - Go for the essentials: pick from our list of the best Gantt chart creators.

 - A step beyond flowchart software, workflow management software turns your flows into live processes that keep work moving through the pipeline of your organization.

 Although I trust these are some of the best software in the market, I’m sure the best tool is still out there, waiting to be found.
 Let me know in the comments what you think of this list.
 Also, tell me if you have a favorite tool and why you like it.